axelboc/taekwon/README.md

 ### Logistics

 Laptops should be plugged in to avoid surprises.
 You will need power cord extensions and power strips to bring power to the Jury President tables and to the router.
 Since Taekwon doesn't need access to the Internet, all the router need is power.
-This makes it easier to maximise coverage by placing the router as close to the center of the tournament area as possible.
+This makes it easier to maximise coverage by placing the router as close to the centre of the tournament area as possible.

 All battery-powered devices should be fully charged in the morning of the tournament.
 It might be wise to have a few chargers handy on the day, or to ask Corner Judges to bring their own.